beckf/lightspeed-vc-connector/README.md

 6) Click Save Settings and restart the application.

-7) Go to the Authorize Tab and click the Authorize link.
+7) Go to the Authorize Tab and click the Authorize Button.
 Login to LS using your admin login id and password.

 8) Grant your application access to the account.
-When granted, if you used localhost as the redirect, you will see an error not found page.
-In the URL copy the token after the equals sign and paste this into the first text box.
-You must complete the next step within 30 seconds.

-9) Click Authorize.

-10) Copy and paste the returned Refresh Token from the Authorize Tab to the settings tab on the LS Refresh Token field.

-11) Click Save settings.
+10) Restart the application.